TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/05_lesson/do_now.md

 # Do Now: 5.05

-1. Write down a few songs you think you could emulate in EarSketch.
+1. Write down 2-3 songs that have a structure that you could emulate in EarSketch.
-2. For one of those songs write down the different musical parts of the song: the chorus, the bridge, and verses.
+2. For one of those songs write down the different musical parts of the song, in order.
+This most likely will include verses, the chorus, and the bridge.

 ## Example
-Using Pharrell Williams’ “Happy”
+Using Pharrell Williams’ “Happy”:

-Section A
+* Section A
-Section B
+* Section B

-Section A
+* Section A
-Section B
+* Section B

-Bridge
+* Bridge
-Section B
+* Section B
-Section B
+* Section B

-Bridge
+* Bridge
-Section B
+* Section B
-Section B
+* Section B

-No intro or outro
+Note: No intro or outro in this song.

 #### Copyright Note